asfu222/BA-AD-rs/README.md

 ```

 ### Dump
 To get `dump.cs` you need to manually decompile the `libil2cpp.so`.
 I recommend following the instructions from [Auto-Il2cppDumper](https://github.com/AndnixSH/Auto-Il2cppDumper) or [Zygisk-Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper).
+Also I recommend using a emulator like **MuMuPlayer** to get easy root access.

 But you your lazy you can use [Il2CppDumper](Il2CppDumper) to dump it manually or automatically using a script.
 You gonna need the **Blue Archive JP** apk from **Qooapp**, then rename .apk to .zip and extract it. `libil2cpp.so` is located at `lib\arm64-v8a` and the `global-metadata.dat` is located at `assets\bin\Data\Managed\Metadata`.
 Note that you will face a [ERROR: Can't use auto mode to process file, try manual mode.](https://github.com/Perfare/Il2CppDumper?tab=readme-ov-file#error-cant-use-auto-mode-to-process-file-try-manual-mode) by doing this method.